sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

   | layout         | [How it works: box method](doc:getting-started#how-it-works-box-method) | Grab info from a box.                             |

-This config also uses one natural-language, or AI-powered, method, in order to show that you can combine layout-based and natural-language methods in the same config:
+This config also uses one natural-language, or AI-powered, method, in order to demonstrate that you can combine layout-based and natural-language methods in the same config:

 | Type of method   | explanation                                                  | description                                                  |
 | ---------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |